Our Top Picks

 While you won’t get grill marks on your burgers or steaks, you’ll get a good sear, easy cooking, and flare-free cooking, even when bacon is on the breakfast menu.
 A built-in drawer and grease cup collects fat and drippings for easy disposal, and when cooking is done, the cooktop lifts off for easy cleaning.
 When it’s time to travel, a carrying bag is included and keeps the grill clean when it’s in storage.

-Our writers spent 3 hours researching the most popular portable gas grills on the market.
+Our writers spent three hours researching the most popular portable gas grills on the market.
 Before making their final recommendations, they considered 14 different grills overall, screened options from 10 different brands and manufacturers, read over 18 user reviews (both positive and negative).
-All of this research adds up to recommendations you can trust.